 Note: Traceability to the International System of Units (SI) standards is an area where concerted effort is required to increase or improve compliance.

-2.3.1.2 Members should employ properly calibrated instruments and sensors that provide observations satisfying at least measurement uncertainties that meet the specified requirements.
+2.3.1.2 Members shall employ properly calibrated instruments and sensors that provide observations satisfying at least measurement uncertainties that meet the specified requirements.

 Notes:

-1. Achievable measurement uncertainty is specified in the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Part I, Chapter 1, 1.6.5.2, Annex 1.D.
+1. Achievable measurement uncertainty is specified in the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Part I, Chapter 1, 1.6.5.2, Annex 1.E.

 2. A number of operational, financial, environmental and instrumental issues may cause the system to not always satisfy the specified requirements.
-Annex 1.D (see the column ”Achievable measurement uncertainty“) provides a list of the achievable and affordable measurement uncertainties which in some cases might not satisfy specified requirements.
+Annex 1.E (see the column ”Achievable measurement uncertainty“) provides a list of the achievable and affordable measurement uncertainties which in some cases might not satisfy specified requirements.

+3. Reference to a new Calibration Strategy in the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Part I

 2.3.1.3 Members should describe uncertainty of observations and observational metadata as specified in the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Part I, Chapter 1, 1.6